Tonbridge to Penshurst walk

-- The Powder Mills site manufactured gunpowder from 1813 until its closure in 1934, with the channels from the River Medway providing the water power for grinding and mixing the ingredients.
-Unlike the similar works at Chilworth the historic site (on the boundary between Tonbridge and Leigh) is not open to the public.
+- Gunpowder was manufactured at the Powder Mills site from 1813 until its closure in 1934, with the channels from the River Medway providing the water power for grinding and mixing the ingredients.
+The site has been redeveloped for housing but traces of its former existence have been preserved in place names.

 - Haysden Country Park was opened in 1988 after sand and gravel extraction ceased, a process which had created Barden Lake and Haysden Water.

-- The New Cut was a later and more successful attempt to straighten out the meanders of the original river.
-The Shallows (on the other side of the railway line) are gradually reverting to marshland.
+- The New Cut was a later and more successful attempt to straighten out the river, and is now the main channel.
+The original course of the river is on the other side of the railway line and is gradually reverting to marshland.

-- Completed in 1981, the Leigh Flood Relief Barrier was designed to protect Tonbridge from flooding.
-The embankment acts as a dam and a large area of water meadows can be flooded to hold back the water (although it did not have enough capacity to fully protect the area downstream in the winter storms of 2013/14).
+- The Leigh Flood Relief Barrier was completed in 1981.
+The embankment acts as a dam and a large area of water meadows can be flooded to hold back the water (although it did not have enough capacity to fully protect Tonbridge in the winter storms of 2013/14).

 - The Sidney Chapel in St John the Baptist, Penshurst contains many memorials and a fine armorial ceiling, restored in 1966.
 By the side altar is the Luke Tapestry (in Greek), made by Penshurst's former village doctor: it honours the partnership between medical science and Christianity.